pratham01tyagi/pratham01tyagi/README.md

 - print( 🔭 DevOps Engineer)

-- print(🌱 Currently Learning at 30.4159° N, 77.9668° E)
+- PRINT(🌱 Currently Learning at 30.4159° N, 77.9668° E)
-- print(👯 I’m looking to collaborate on Intresting Projcts)
+- PRINT(👯 I’m looking to collaborate on Intresting Projcts)
-- print(💬 Ask me about DevOps, Cars and Data Science.)
+- PRINT(💬 Ask me about DevOps, Cars and Data Science.)
-- print(⚡ Fun fact: Devlopment of DevOps was due to fight of DEVLOPMENT & OPERATION TEAM.)
+- PRINT(⚡ Fun fact: Devlopment of DevOps was due to fight of DEVLOPMENT & OPERATION TEAM.)
 - PRINT(POSESS SOME KNOWLEDGE OF - PYTHON, MICROSOFT EXCEL, IBM COGNOS, DATA SCIENCE, JAVA )
 ----------------------------------------------------------------------------------------------------------------------